Tpuljak/gameshelf-alexaskill/README.md

       }
     ...
     ```
-5. Zip up the index.js, and AlexaSkill.js
+7. Zip up the index.js, and AlexaSkill.js
-6. Go back to [Amazon Lambda](https://console.aws.amazon.com/lambda), and upload the zip file
+8. Go back to [Amazon Lambda](https://console.aws.amazon.com/lambda), and upload the zip file

+### If you are using your own Login with Amazon settings
+1. Go to the [Amazon's Developer Console](https://developer.amazon.com/), and navigate to your Login With Amazon Settings (Under Apps & Services)
+2. Navigate to the Web settings
+3. Add `https://amazon.com`, and your site url as Allowed Origins
+4. Add your skill's return URL (example: `https://pitangui.amazon.com/api/skill/link/SOMERNAOMDNUMBER`), and your site's callback URL (example: `https://YOURSITE.COM/users/auth/amazon/callback`)in the Allowed Return URLS
+5. Navigate to your Alexa skill
+6. Go to the configuration tab, and change Account Linking to 'Yes'
+7. Set your URL to the following, filling in the CAPS sections with your own information: `https://www.amazon.com/ap/oa?client_id=CLIENTID&scope=profile&response_type=code&redirect_uri=REDIRECTURL`
+8. Enter in your client ID from the Login with Amazon information
+9. Set the Scope to be `profile:user_id`
+10. Select Auth Code Grant
+11. Set Access Token URI to `https://api.amazon.com/auth/o2/token`
+12. Paste your client secret from your Login with Amazon information